 My name is Melina Kohilakis and I am a senior at Blind Brook High School in Rye Brook, New York.
 I have had the opportunity to work with Dr. Theodora Pinou for the past two years through a science research program at my high school.
 During my time in the Pinou lab, I have worked on projects involving assessing microplastics in Long Island Sound and measuring snake hemipenes

 Amanda Moline is a part-time student and works as a Laboratory Technician in the Pinou Herpetology Lab.
 She also works full-time at Lesserevil Snack Foods as their R&D and Quality Assurance Specialist.
-Amanda love hiking and being outdoors her my free time.
+Amanda loves hiking and being outdoors in her free time.